skalenetwork/node-cli/README.md

 #### Send fees

-Send a specific amount of fees to an address.
+Send a specific amount of fees to the default allowed receiver.

 ```shell
 fair staking send-fees <TO_ADDRESS> <AMOUNT>